- 2015: Ph.D. in Historical Theology, Institute of Post-Reformation Studies (IPRS), and Jonathan Edwards Center Benelux, ETF Leuven

 - “Jonathan Edwards’s Freedom of the Will and His Defence of the Impeccability of Jesus Christ.”
 Scottish Journal of Theology 60 (2007): 309–25.

-- “Jonathan Edwards’s Innovative Notion of Freedom of Will: An Historical-Theological Approach,” presented to the “Models of God Group” at the 70th Annual Meeting of the Evangelical Theological Society, Denver, CO, November 13, 2018.
+- “Jonathan Edwards’s Innovative Notion of Freedom of Will: An Historical-Theological Approach.”
+Evangelical Theological Society, Denver, Colorado, 13 November, 2018.

 - “Should Christian Exclusivists, Holding to the Crown Rights of King Jesus Today, Tolerate Toleration in Today’s Pluralist Society?
-An Historical-Theological Approach to Understanding the Relationship of Saints and Society,” presented at the Neo-Calvinism and Europe: Religion, Nation, Culture, Fifth European Conference on Neo-Calvinism, Leuven, Belgium, August 29, 2018.
+An Historical-Theological Approach to Understanding the Relationship of Saints and Society.”
+Neo-Calvinism and Europe: Religion, Nation, Culture, Fifth European Conference on Neo-Calvinism, Leuven, Belgium, 29 August 2018.

-- “The Will To Love God Above All Else: Luther, Edwards, and the Bondage of the Will,” presented at The Eighth Annual REFORC Conference on Early Modern Christianity, The Faculty of Artes Liberales, The University of Warsaw, Poland, May 24-26, 2018.
+- “The Will to Love God Above All Else: Luther, Edwards, and the Bondage of the Will.”
+Annual REFORC Conference on Early Modern Christianity, Faculty of Artes Liberales, University of Warsaw, Poland, 24-26 May 2018.

 - “The Wise Order and Connection of Things in a Wise Decree.”
 Jonathan Edwards Congres: The Global Edwards, Ridley College, Melbourne, Australia, 24-28 August 2015.